 How are VCTs valued?

-It is normally accepted that the closest measure to the value of a VCT is its NAV (Net Asset Value), namely the value of the companies in which it invests.
+The closest measure of the value of a VCT is usually its NAV (Net Asset Value), namely the value of the companies in which it invests.

 However, because these companies are not typically listed on a stock exchange, they don’t have an exact market value.